The Mindset of Change Leaders

 Change resolves the past

-Change requires becoming familiar with the current situation, and working to make things better, faster, cheaper.
+Change requires becoming familiar with the current situation, and working to make things better, faster, and cheaper.
 The past is the fundamental reference point and actions are intended to alter what has already happened.
 Success is judged by efficiencies and economies that are realised at the end of our effort, compared with when you started.
-When you choose change, your future is a reconditioned or improved version of the past.
+When you choose change, your future is a reconditioned, or improved, version of the past.

 Transformation creates the future